larissavoigt/IPC144-Fall/README.md

-# IPC144L-Fall / Computer Programming and Analysis - Seneca College of Applied Arts and Technology
+# IPC144L-Fall /
+Seneca College of Applied Arts and Technology
+CPA - 2014